anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/video_narrative.md

 https://anatomiesofintelligence.github.io/posts/2019-09-24-Skulls-Profiles

 Now, close your eyes.
 How is your body feeling today?
-Feel the weight and lightness of you body; pressing the surrounding surfaces; the limits between surfaces.

 In anatomy, the dorsal surface of an organism refers to the back, or upper side of an organism.
 If talking about the skull, the dorsal side is the top.
 Keep the shoulders loose, relaxed and low, the neck stretched;